Area-53-Robotics/53D-High-Stakes-Notebook/entries/pre-season/game-challenge-rules.typ

   column-gutter: 10pt,

   [
     - *Mobile Goal* #sym.dash.em One of 5 large Scoring Objects, each with a Stake in the center.
-Mobile Goals are hexagonal, with a maximal diameter of 10” and an overall height of 14.5”.
+Mobile Goals are hexagonal, with a maximal diameter of 10" and an overall height of 14.5".
 The Stake is considered part of the Mobile Goal
     - #vex-rule[SC6] A Mobile Goal that has been Placed will result in the following Corner modifiers to its Scored Rings:
       - a.
 Placed in a Positive Corner
         - i.
 Values of all Scored Rings on the Mobile Goal will be doubled.
 Scored Rings will receive 2 points, and Scored Top Rings will receive 6 points.
       - b.
 Placed in a Negative Corner
         - i.
 Values of all Scored Rings on the Mobile Goal will be set to zero points.
         - ii.
 For each Ring, an equivalent amount of points will be removed from that Alliance's other Scored Rings.
 Scored Rings will remove 1 point, and Scored Top Rings will remove 3 points.
         - iii.
-This negator only applies to an Alliance's “Ring points.”
+This negator only applies to an Alliance's “Ring points."
   ],
   image("/assets/field-elements/mobile-goal.png"),
   grid.cell(colspan: 2)[